-The proposal indicates a location for Play Spaces for the children of this proposed development but does not indicate the actual area allocated for Play Spaces for Children to meet Policy 3.6.
-Policy 3.6 provides an interactive spreadsheet which allows calculation of the appropriate area and for Market Flats of 7 x 2 Bedroom and 2 x 3 Bedroom flats, the allocation is 13.8m as calculated using the GLA Benchmark of dedicated play space per child.
+The offered plans do not show any dedicated safe play space for the children of future occupants of this proposed development.
+The Design and Access Statement states: "proposal Occupiers will enjoy different kind of levels of the area by experiencing cascades of planters and facilities for the children" but the development but does not indicate the actual area allocated for Play Spaces for Children to meet London Plan Policy 3.6.

+Policy 3.6 provides an interactive spreadsheet which allows calculation of the appropriate area for Market Flats of 7 x 2 Bedroom and 2 x 3 Bedroom flats.
+The allocation is 13.8m calculated by using the GLA Benchmark of dedicated play space per child.